 Annuities are a type of investment that can provide a steady income in retirement.
 However, there are several types of annuities, and not all are right for everyone.
 One type of annuity you should avoid is a single-premium immediate annuity (SPIA).

-With an immediate annuity, you annuitize your savings, which means that you convert your savings into a stream of payments that cannot be reversed.
-This can be problematic if you encounter financial difficulties later in life, as you will not be able to access your savings.
+With an immediate annuity, you annuitize your savings, which means converting your savings into a stream of payments that cannot be reversed.
+This can be problematic if you encounter financial difficulties later in life, as you cannot access your savings.

 In addition, immediate annuities typically earn low-interest rates, and they may not provide a death benefit to your beneficiaries.
 As a result, avoiding products requiring you to annuitize your savings into irrevocable payments is typically best.

 Instead, utilize a deferred annuity with a lifetime income rider.
 Similar results are achieved with more flexibility, the ability to earn interest, and beneficiaries receiving the balance in a lump sum.

 - Immediate Annuities (Instead, use a deferred annuity with a guaranteed lifetime income rider, then start the lifetime income immediately)